Break them up? 5 ways Congress is trying to rein in Big Tech

 Lawmakers propose enabling users on dominant platforms to communicate directly with those on rival services.
 It could make it easier for different companies to use products together, with the aim of helping startups and smaller companies.

-People would also be able to carry their personal data — photos, videos and all — from service to another.
+People would also be able to carry their personal data — photos, videos and all — from one service to another.

 “Americans deserve to have more ownership over their personal information, with the ability to seamlessly transfer their data between platforms of their choice,” says Rep. Burgess Owens, the Utah Republican who is a chief sponsor of the measure.